An Optimal Switching Approach for Bird Migration: Theory

-This means that $V_i\in C([0,T)\times [0,L))$ is the unique viscosity solution to \eqref{HJB12} on $(0,T)\times(0,L)$ with lateral conditions \eqref{cbc}-\eqref{tbc} and terminal condition \eqref{tc} under the Definition \ref{dvs}. \end{proof} Under assumption (H3), if the initial regime state $i=2$, no switching occurs.
-When the initial regime state $i\ne 2$, \cite{Hamadene-2009-SIAM} and \cite{Ludkovski-2005} give the following result regarding the optimal strategy. \begin{proposition}[Optimal strategy] Let assumptions (H1)- (H3) hold and the initial regime state $i\in\{1,3\}$.
+This means that $V_i\in C([0,T)\times [0,L))$ is the unique viscosity solution to \eqref{HJB12} under the Definition \ref{dvs}. \end{proof} The assumption (H3) indicates that no switching occurs if the initial regime state $i=2$.
+When the initial regime state $i\ne 2$, \cite{Hamadene-2009-SIAM} and \cite{Ludkovski-2005} give the following result regarding the optimal strategy. \begin{proposition}[Optimal switching strategy] Let assumptions (H1)- (H3) hold and the initial regime state $i\in\{1,3\}$.
 Definie the sequence $\mathbb{F}$-stopping times $(\tau^*_n)_{n\geq 1}$ as follows:

 where, \begin{itemize} \item $\pi_{\tau_1^*}=\sum\limits_{k\in\Pi} k\chi_\{\max\limits_{j\ne i}(V_j-h_{ij})(\tau_1^*,X_{\tau^*_1}^{t,x,i})=(V_k-h_{ik})(\tau_1^*,X_{\tau^*_1}^{t,x,i})\}$ \item for any $n\geq1$, $t\geq \tau_n^*$, $V_{\pi_{\tau_n^*}}(t,x)=\sum\limits_{k\in\Pi}V_k(t,x)\chi_{\{\pi_{\tau_n^*}=k\}}$; \item for any $n\geq 2$ and $\pi_{\tau_{n-1}^*}\ne 2$, $\pi_{\tau_{n}^*}=l$ on the set